juice-shop/pwning-juice-shop/introduction/motivation.md

 associated products.
 Except for the entirely overrated payment and delivery aspect of the e-commerce business, the Juice Shop is fully functional.
 But this is just the tip of the iceberg.
-The Juice Shop contains over 30 challenges of varying difficulty where you are supposed to exploit underlying security vulnerabilities.
+The Juice Shop contains {{book.juiceShopNumberOfChallenges}} challenges of varying difficulty where you are supposed to exploit underlying security vulnerabilities.
 These vulnerabilities were intentionally planted in the application for exactly that purpose, but in a way that actually happens in "real-life" web development as well!

 Your hacking progress is tracked by the application using immediate push notifications for successful exploits as well as a score board for